zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide7.md

 ![](./images/600/Picture300-6.png " ")

-## **Step 2: Performance and concurrency benefits of dynamic scaling**
+## Step 2: Performance and Concurrency Benefits of Dynamic Scaling

 -   <a href="https://raw.githubusercontent.com/millerhoo/journey4-adwc/master/workshops/journey4-adwc/images/ADWC%20HOL%20-%20Scaling.mp4" target="\_blank">Click here</a> to watch a demo of the performance impact of scaling up your instance.
 In the demo you will see that scaling up provides more concurrency for your users.

 -   The demo will show a workload that has 10 concurrent users running with the MEDIUM database service.
-You will see that on a 2 CPU ADWC instance 5 queries are running whereas 5 queries are waiting in the queue for resources.
+You will see that on a 2 CPU autonomous database instance 5 queries are running whereas 5 queries are waiting in the queue for resources.

 ![](./images/600/Picture300-7.png " ")